 Puerto Rico is also where you’ll find the only tropical rainforest in the United States, making it a unique place to enjoy hiking within the country.

 Whether you’re interested in shorter walks or more challenging treks, there’s a trail for every fitness level.
 Channel your inner adventurer and discover some of the best hikes in Puerto Rico.

 Just a 40-minute drive from the city of San Juan, El Yunque National Forest is a well-loved and biodiverse destination for outdoor enthusiasts.

-The 29,000-acre forest is home to verdant flora and fauna such as massive ferns, as well as wildlife like the famous coqui frog and Puerto Rican parrot.
+The beautiful forest is about 29,000 acres, home to verdant flora and fauna such as massive ferns, as well as wildlife like the famous coqui frog and Puerto Rican parrot.
 One of the most popular trails leads hikers to a stunning waterfall, with a drop of 85 feet.
 Favored by photographers, La Coca Falls is a sight to behold first-hand.